abedhariri/nextjs-template/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Update readme !!!
+## Things to do in this order

+#### Domain

+create a domain and add the 3 digital ocean name servers

-add DIGITALOCEAN_TOKEN to be able to run terraform commands on digital ocean add PERSONAL_ACCESS_TOKEN in github action secret to be able to create releases
+add DIGITALOCEAN_TOKEN to be able to run terraform

 add the following secrets to github actions: